 What is a Bankroll?

-This term comes from poker player and sports bettors and refers to the amount of money you set aside to play with.
+This term comes from poker players and sports bettors and refers to the amount of money you set aside to play with.
 This is money you can afford to lose in a worst case scenario.
 I also like to think of it as an entertainment expense.
 Unfortunately not everyone wins money when playing DFS, so you need to make sure the amount of money you set aside for your bankroll is money you can part ways with without any stress.

 Of course our goal is to help you win money and increase that bankroll, but that’s the best way to look at it in case you do lose most or all of your bankroll.